schnoddelbotz/amtc/README.md

 alternatives
 ============
 - [amttool](http://www.kraxel.org/cgit/amtterm/tree/amttool):
   Without amttool, there would be no amtc.
-Thanks!
-Also supports configuration, which amtc doesn't. amttool is implemented in perl and intended for interactive, verbose single-host operation. amtc is implemented in C, and by using threads optimized for quick, succinct (non-)interactive mass-operation.
+Thanks! amttool is implemented in perl and intended for interactive, verbose single-host operation. amtc is implemented in C, and by using threads optimized for quick, succinct (non-)interactive mass-operation.
 - [amttool_tng](http://sourceforge.net/projects/amttool-tng):